JS80P

 This is most useful when the input of the macro is associated with the pitch bend wheel of a MIDI keyboard, and you want precise control over the range that is covered by the lower and the upper half of the wheel's movement.

-Example: assign the pitch wheel to the Input of Macro 1, and set its Midpoint to 75%.
+Example: assign the pitch wheel to the input of Macro 1, and set its Midpoint to 75%.
 Now if you assign Macro 1 to a knob, then when the pitch wheel is at 50%, the knob's position will be at 75%.
 Moving the pitch wheel from 50% to 0% will make the knob move from 75% to 0%, and the pitch wheel's movement between 50% and 100% will move the knob from between 75% and 100%.

-Distortion Shape
+Distortion Curve

 Input (IN)